EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Berlin places UN Secretary-General Guterres's warning at the center of its coverage -- a typically German reflex where the multilateral framework trumps bilateral power dynamics.
-Guterres warns against strikes on Iranian civilian infrastructure, and German media translate the warning into precise legal terms: Geneva Additional Protocols, international humanitarian law, proportionality of strikes.
-Germany, which built its postwar identity on 'never again,' reads Trump's statement -- 'a civilization will die' -- not as hyperbole but as a dangerous rhetorical precedent.
-The strikes on Kharg Island and Jubail are covered through the energy lens: Germany, which already had to reorganize its energy dependence after the Russian gas cutoff in 2022, sees the Gulf escalation as a second supply crisis in four years.
-Oil at $150 directly threatens the German automotive and chemical industries.
-Berlin isn't asking whether Trump is bluffing -- Berlin is calculating how many months of strategic reserves remain if the Strait of Hormuz closes.
+Berlin places UN Secretary-General António Guterres's warning at the center of its coverage — a typically German reflex where the multilateral framework takes precedence over bilateral power dynamics.
+Guterres warns against strikes on Iranian civilian infrastructure, and German press translates this warning into precise juridical terms: Additional Protocols to Geneva, international humanitarian law, proportionality of strikes, distinction between military and civilian objectives.
+Germany, which built its post-war identity on 'never again,' reads Trump's statement — 'an entire civilization will die' — not as hyperbole but as a dangerous rhetorical precedent normalizing annihilation language in contemporary diplomatic discourse.
+Strikes on Kharg Island and Jubail are covered with energy-sector precision only a country traumatized by dependence can produce.
+Germany reorganized its energy dependence in emergency after Russian gas cutoff in 2022, moving from Nord Stream pipeline to LNG in months.
+Four years later, Gulf escalation threatens a second supply crisis.
+Oil at $150 directly hits German auto industry (Volkswagen, BMW, Mercedes) and chemicals (BASF), already weakened by rampant deindustrialization.
+Berlin doesn't ask whether Trump is bluffing.
+Berlin calculates how many months of strategic reserves remain if the Strait of Hormuz closes, and whether LNG terminals built to offset Russian gas can be converted to absorb surplus energy demand.
+The answer is no — and this silence is what makes German coverage so anxious beneath its juridical facade.

-Multilateral reflex: international law is the first analytical filter
+Multilateral reflex: international law is the first filter for reading

-Energy trauma: every supply crisis is read through the 2022 Russian gas prism
+Energy trauma: every supply crisis is read through 2022 Russian gas cutoff prism

-Historical guilt: the annihilation of a civilization resonates differently in Germany
+Historical guilt: annihilation of a civilization resonates differently in Germany

 Discover how another country covers this same story.